simplexspatial/osm4scala/README.md

 This example show how to process data in parallel, using AKKA

 The implementation is not complex at all, but it is necessary a little bit (a really little bit) of knowledge about AKKA to understand it.
-Two big advantage respectthe Future.traverse version:
+Two big advantage respect the Future.traverse version:
 - The memory used depends directly of the number of actor used, so you can process the full planet with no more of few GB of RAM.
 - It is possible distribute the execution in different nodes.